Ctrlpanel-gg/docs/docs/Contributing/contributing.md

 # Contributing
 When contributing to this repository, please go through the open issues to see if you can contribute to something.
 Suppose you want to contribute something that is not in the issues; you can make an issue and wait for a response from the dev team.

-Please note we have a code of conduct; please follow it in all your interactions with the project.
+Please note, we have a code of conduct; please follow it in all your interactions with the project.

 ## Pull request process